In this tutorial we show you how a few simple Photoshop effects using Lens Flare filters can add romantic lighting to your outdoor portraits.

 Shooting into the light is a great way to create a variety of different effects, and while silhouettes are an obvious choice and easy to shoot, adding a bit of lens flare can have an equally dramatic effect.

-As always, there’s a Photoshop filter that can not only apply the effect, but can also be adjusted to fit and blend in with your image
+As always, there’s a Photoshop filter that can not only apply the effect, but can also be adjusted to fit and blend in with your image with seamless results.

 Here we are going to show you how to quickly enhance a portrait so colour, light and tone reflect that of an image shot into the light, before adding a touch of lens flare to give a final flourish to the effect.